-I have a number of other compiler projects I'm currently working on.
-Please contact me for additional details and let me know what specifically interests you about this area of contribution and we can tailor your project to suit you together.
+There are a number of compiler projects that are currently being worked on.
+Please contact Jameson Nash for additional details and let us know what specifically interests you about this area of contribution.
+That way, we can tailor your project to better suit your interests and skillset.

 Error messages and infrastructure could use some work to track source locations more precisely.
 This may be a large project.
 Contact me and @c42f for more details if this interests you.

-Macro hygiene re-implementation, to eliminate incorrect predictions inherent in current approach:
+Macro hygiene re-implementation, to eliminate incorrect predictions inherent in current approach (350 hours)

 This may be a good project for someone that wants to learn lisp/scheme!
 Our current algorithm runs in multiple passes, which means sometimes we compute the wrong scope for a variable in the earlier pass than when we assign the actual scope to each value.
 See https://github.com/JuliaLang/julia/labels/macros, and particularly issues such as https://github.com/JuliaLang/julia/issues/20241 and https://github.com/JuliaLang/julia/issues/34164.